-- Closely attend the fishing gears at all time; - Remove all the fishing gear from the water as soon as North Atlantic right whales are observed in the fishing area; and - Remove all the fishing gear from the water before returning to the wharf.
+- i) Closely attend the fishing gears at all time in the affected area (s); - ii) Remove all the fishing gear from the water as soon as North Atlantic right whales are observed in the vicinity of the fishing gear and when it is safe to do so; and - iii) Remove all the fishing gear from the water before returning to the Wharf. - 4.13 For the purpose of item 4.1 i) closely attend means the licence holder/operator must stay at the fishing site at all times and be able to remove the fishing gear from the water once a North Atlantic right whale is observed in the vicinity of the fishing gear.

-See section 15 for more details.
+See section 16 for more details regarding North Atlantic Right Whales.

-5. By-Catch Limits
+6. By-Catch Limits